 The Development Forum is a work in progress that brings us together in sharing ideas and thoughts regarding our strategic plans, and action plans.
 The Development Forum will lay the foundations, and mark the pathways we will take for reaching our goals.
-Below are the members of the Development Forum in alphabetical order.
+Below are the members of the Development Forum.

 Paula is a lecturer at the University of California, Irvine.
 As an anthropologist she teaches courses in conflict resolution and civic and community engagement in the School of Social Sciences and Division of Undergraduate Education.
 She directs the Minor in Conflict Resolution, the Minor in Civic and Community Engagement, the Mediation Certificate Program, and Gang Intervention Certificate Program.
 Paula is also co-founder and co-director of UCI’s Center for Citizen Peacebuilding, co-director of Education for Global Peace, co-founder and faculty advisor of UCI’s Olive Tree Initiative.
 Most recently she co-founded and is a faculty advisor of UCI’s Students for Global Peacebuilding.
 Paula has over two decades of experience facilitating dialogues and joint projects between communities divided by wars in the South Caucasus.
 This long and difficult work of helping communities rebuild even minimal trust after bloody conflicts has taught her how crucial it is to prevent such wars.
 Thus she is dedicating the rest of her life to promoting peace education everywhere for a safer and healthier world.